 Once we've arrived we will unpack and settle in.
-Students will be expected to keep their rooms clean and tidy and they will be inspected daily.
-Any breakages will have to be paid for by the room occupants, so they will be asked to provide a list of any damage.
-Students are expected to act in a sensible manner whilst in the hotel and to show courtesy and consideration to other hotel users and hotel staff.
+Students will be expected to keep their rooms clean and tidy, which will be inspected daily.
+Any breakages will have to be paid for by the room occupants, so they will be asked to provide a list of any existing damage on arrival.
+Students are expected to act in a sensible manner while in the hotel and to show courtesy and consideration to other hotel users and hotel staff.
 We will be sharing the hotel with another school, so courtesy towards them will be essential.

-On arrival there will be a fire evacuation drill.
+Soon after arrival there will be a fire evacuation drill.
 You will be told what to do and where the assembly point is.
 You must carry out this practice quickly and quietly so that you can listen to any instructions.

 The staff will be taking a basic first aid kit with them, but if you need to take any other medicines with you these need to be administered by the staff.
-Put your name on any special medicines that you'll take.
+Put your name on any special medicines that you take.
 The majority of minor injuries on ski trips are bumps and bruises caused by tumbles.
 Sometimes students suffer from sore throats because of the dryness of the air, and so a packet of throat sweets and a packet of paracetamol are worth taking.

-This is an important feature of the trip.
+After-school ski training is an important feature of the trip.

-Firstly, the Local Education Authority insists that all party members undertake sufficient physical preparation and fitness training before they are allowed to go on the trip.
+Firstly, the Local Authority insists that all party members undertake sufficient physical preparation and fitness training before they are allowed to go on the trip.
 It is also a valuable way for students to get to know each other and for staff to be able to pass on important information.

-The 10 hourly sessions will commence every Friday immediately after the October half term between 3.15 and 4.15 p.m. in the Gym or Sports Hall.
-PE kit should be worn.
+The 10 x 1 hour sessions will commence every Friday immediately after the October half term (9th November) between 3.15 and 4.30pm in the Gym or Sports Hall.
+PE kit must be worn.
 These sessions are not optional and all party members are expected to attend.

-Southampton dry ski slope will be booked to allow students to master the basics before arriving on the slopes.
-All beginners will have 4 hours of tuition.
-The dry slopes provide better value for money, as students will be able to progress more quickly in the resort.
-The 4-hour session will cost £32 including transport to and from the venue.
-This will take place on Saturday 28th November 2009.
+Southampton dry ski slope has been booked for Wednesday 28th November (Inset day) to allow students to master the basics before arriving on the slopes.
+The 4-hour session will cost £34 including transport to and from the venue.
+The dry slopes provide excellent value for money, as students will be able to progress more quickly in the resort.